How DMP Works

 Expected Value (EV)

 Expected value tells you whether a bet is priced in your favor.
-DMP calculates EV differently for NBA and NCAAB because the data available to price each market is fundamentally different.
+DMP calculates EV differently by sport because the data available to price each market is fundamentally different.

 NBA